nosarthur/nosarthur.github.io/_posts/2019-06-02-gita-milestone1.md

 If no error occurs, you will see the release at `https://pypi.org/project/<your-package-name>/`.
-Note that overwriting an existing release is disallowed on PyPI.
+Note that overwriting an existing release is forbidden on [PyPI][PyPI].
 You need to bump up the version number in `setup.py` for each upload.

-I also put all these commands in a `Makefile` so that I only need to remember short aliases.
+I also put all these commands in a `Makefile` so that I only need to remember short aliases for each step.

 ## v0.1: clean up and tag